SLASCONE/SLASCONE-demo-java/README.md

 This approach ensures that temporary network issues or brief periods offline do not disrupt users' work while still maintaining proper license enforcement in the long term.

 ## Configuration and Storage

+For detailed guidance on what should be stored locally, why it matters, and how cached license state supports offline and freeride scenarios, see [What to Store Locally in Your Client](https://support.slascone.com/hc/en-us/articles/7702036319261).

 ### Application Data Folder